DigitalValueNetwork/draw_ae_vae/README.md

 With LSTM and more units in the RNN layer, very nice results surfaced:
 ![image](https://user-images.githubusercontent.com/18142837/208864270-5b32feb0-47ad-40db-bb38-74d2ad8d7aa9.png)
-_Note: The model has not seen the transitions - so estimation there is random/undefined._
+_Note: The model has not seen the "delta transitions" - so estimation there is random/undefined._
+_Note: The spike in the output is set to happen 3 frames after the input "event"_

 ## Resources